gusztavvargadr/packer/README.md

 ## Contributing

 <!--
-**Note** This section assumes you are familiar with the basics of [Chef].
+> **Note** This section assumes you are familiar with the basics of [Chef].
 If that's not the case, it's recommended that you take a quick look at its [getting started guide][ChefGettingStarted].

 TODO: custom template and build
 -->

-Any feedback, [issues] or [pull requests] are welcome and greatly appreciated.
+Feedback, please - [issues] or [pull requests] are welcome and are greatly appreciated.
 Chek out the [milestones] for the list of planned releases.

 [Contributing]: #contributing